How to Build a Startup Unicorn in 2024: Strategies and Insights

 2. They used their investors’ insider contacts and Black Books to their advantage.

-3. Their venture capital and private equity investors injected sold goods or services into the rest of their portfolio to generate rapid growth.
+3. Their venture capital and private equity investors injected sold goods or services into the rest of their portfolios to generate rapid growth.

 4. Their founders took advantage of every opportunity to recruit new sponsors and champions.

-5. Their first sales representatives was in-house and direct.
+5. Their first sales representatives were in-house and direct.

 7. They eventually devised new distribution channels.